tobyhodges/regex-introduction/3-tokens-and-wildcards.md

 to capture only the header lines.
 A similar approach can also be useful when searching for particular primer/adapter sequences in high-throughput DNA sequencing data.

 > #### Exercise 3.3
 > Count how many sequences in example_protein.fasta are of transcript_biotype "protein_coding".
-Hint: sequence records have a header that start with the character "`>`".
+Hint: sequence records have a header that starts with the character "`>`".